Task Aware Dreamer for Task Generalization in Reinforcement Learning: Task aware dreamer

-\paragraph{Is optimizing $p_{\theta}(\mathcal{M}|h_t,s_t)$ helpful for task generalization?} Now we will show that, although $p_{\theta}(\mathcal{M}|h_t,s_t)$ is a simple term, optimizing it can be effective for reaching the generalizable agent in the task distribution.
+\paragraph{Is optimizing $p_{\theta}(\mathcal{M}|h_t,s_t)$ helpful for task generalization?} Now we will show that, although $p_{\theta}(\mathcal{M}|h_t,s_t)$ is a simple term, optimizing it can be effective for obtaining a generalizable agent in the task distribution setting.